Keeping ‘em comfy… Outdoor Fall Wedding Essentials: For Your Guests.

 2. Cozy Blankets

 Blankets are a must-have, especially for outdoor fall weddings, to ensure that your guests are warm and comfy.
-The plush, thick warm ones will enable your guests to stay longer and really get a chance to enjoy the nights outdoor.
+The plush, thick warm ones will enable your guests to stay longer and really get a chance to enjoy the night outdoor.

 Place them on each seat to make sure that every guest gets one.
 Add a note on the blanket, and it could double as a wedding favor too!